 About the Project

-- Invest $25,000,000 in philanthropic dollars to convert an existing 300,000 square foot inpatient facility to a Women and Children’s Center
+- Invest $50 million in public and private dollars to convert an existing 300,000 square foot inpatient facility to a Women and Children’s Center

-- Major public art initiative will transform existing building into welcoming, magical environment
+- Major public art initiative will transform existing building into a welcoming, magical environment that conforms to standards of modern children’s hospitals, with focus on family and play areas

 - Expansion of pediatric rehabilitation program with new indoor and outdoor therapy areas

-- Based on a business model that will help VMC retain and attract newly insured patients so that it can sustain safety net, emergency and other critical services
+- Based on a business model that will help SCVMC attract and retain insured patients so that it can sustain emergency, safety net and other critical services

 What services for women and children does SCVMC already provide?

-Through a network of community-based clinics, VMC sees 125,000 primary care and 100,000 Ob/Gyn patient visits annually.
-More than 3,500 babies are born at VMC each year, and because the hospital specializes in high-risk deliveries, nearly 10% of those babies receive care in the Level 4 Neonatal Intensive Care Unit.
-Babies born at VMC with major morbidities have some of the highest survival rates in the State of California.
-VMC operates the only stand-alone Pediatric Intensive Care Unit in San Jose, and its Level 2 Pediatric Trauma Center provides life-saving emergency care.
-From burns to major spinal cord injuries, VMC provides care to kids that other local medical center can not.
-And with a reputation as one of the safest hospitals in California to deliver a baby, VMC is a leader in quality care.
+Through a network of community-based clinics, SCVMC sees 125,000 primary care and 100,000 ob/gyn patient visits annually.
+More than 3,500 babies are born at SCVMC each year, and because the hospital specializes in high-risk deliveries, nearly 10% of those babies receive care in the Level 4 Neonatal Intensive Care Unit.
+Babies born at SCVMC with major morbidities have some of the highest survival rates in the State of California.
+SCVMC operates the only stand-alone Pediatric Intensive Care Unit in San Jose, and its Level 2 Pediatric Trauma Center provides life-saving emergency care.
+From burns to major spinal cord injuries, SCVMC provides care to kids that other local health centers cannot.
+And as one of the safest hospitals in California to deliver a baby, SCVMC is a leader in quality care.

 How will care improve?